vemarahub/base-infra-template/README.md

 # AWS Infrastructure with Terraform

-This project sets up a complete AWS infrastructure including VPC, ECS, ECR, CloudWatch, Lambda, Application Load Balancer, Route53, API Gateway, and CloudFront.
+This project sets up a complete AWS infrastructure for personal projects on GIT
 ## Prerequisites

 - AWS CLI configured